equinor/appsec/docs/guidelines/git-signed-commits.md

 ssh-keygen -t ed25519 -f ~/.ssh/git_ssh_signing_key_1 -C "Created on <date>, for larskaare on github.com"
 ```

 This will create a SSH signing key and add a comment on date and purpose.
 Add a passphrase to the key.
-Success full key generation will output the key fingerprint and a randomart image (randomart is supposed to be a visualisation making it easier to validate keys - and identify changes)
+Success full key generation will output the key fingerprint and a randomart image (randomart is supposed to be a visualisation making it easier to validate keys - and identify changes)(You can also find more info on SSH keys on our [git guideline](git-github.md#generate-a-new-ssh-key))

 Add the new key to the ssh-agent